hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Redesigned the Stretch interface with an improved workflow.
 - Added more Stretch controls for more flexible image visualization.
 - Additional stability and interface improvements.

+## Version 8.1.2 Features
+### A clearer matrix analysis experience.

+- Improved matrix summation with a clearer multi-row and multi-column workflow.
+- Fixed unclear result displays when selecting multiple columns.
+- Improved summation indicators to clearly show whether row or column summation is being performed.
+- Enhanced the matrix analysis workflow for a smoother data processing experience.
+- Additional stability and interface improvements.

 ## Acknowledgements